Ilya626/Inference_speed_estimator/README.md

 The default `dtype_bytes` is 2 (FP16/BF16) and the multiplier accounts for both K and V tensors.

+## Local metadata CSV

+When network access is unavailable—or when Hugging Face metadata omits key fields—the tool falls back to `gguf_speed/data/model_database.csv`.
+The CSV contains rows for popular repositories, including KV-cache parameters and typical GGUF artefact sizes across common quantizations.
+The CLI and Gradio UI automatically consult this file when online lookups fail, so you can still estimate KV requirements and memory usage for those models.
+Extend or replace the CSV with your own entries to cover additional architectures or quant variants.

 ## How it works